maifusha/docker-compose-gitlab/README.md

-> Docker compose for gitlab
+> Docker compose for gitlab with CiRunner

 #### Quick Start
 ```bash